-As of March 31, 2016, the Company had an accumulated deficit of \$475.4 million and cash and cash equivalents of \$179.6 million.
-In February 2016, we issued and sold \$100.0 million aggregate principal amount of 8.2% senior convertible notes due March 31, 2022 (see Note 6).
-The Company believes that its current available cash and cash equivalents, together with funding it expects to receive under its license agreements with Daiichi Sankyo and Baxalta, and additional projected license agreements, will be sufficient to fund its planned expenditures under its 2016 budget and meet the Company's obligations through at least the next twelve months.
+As of September 30, 2016, the Company had an accumulated deficit of \$461.4 million and cash and cash equivalents of \$159.7 million.
+In February 2016, the Company issued and sold \$100.0 million aggregate principal amount of 8.2% senior convertible notes due March 31, 2022 (see Note 6).
+In May and June 2016, the Company issued and sold 4,025,000 shares of its common stock at \$18.00 per share for net proceeds of \$69.0 million (see Note 8).
+The Company believes that its current available cash and cash equivalents together with funding it expects to receive under its license agreement with Daiichi Sankyo will be sufficient to fund its planned expenditures and meet the obligations through at least the next 12 months.
+In November 2016, the Company entered into an ATM Offering Program with Cowen and Company, LLC ("Cowen"), as its sales agent, pursuant to which the Company may sell, through Cowen, up to an aggregate of \$100.0 million in shares of its common stock (see Note 11).
 The Company will need to raise additional funds in the future, however there can be no assurance that such efforts will be successful or that, in the event that they are successful, the terms and conditions of such financing will be favorable.
 If the Company is unable to obtain adequate financing when needed, it may have to delay, reduce the scope of or suspend one or more of its clinical trials, research and development programs or commercialization efforts.